Architecture of India: Maratha Architecture

-The Maratha Rule from 17th to 19th Centuries, emerged after the Maratha's victory over the Mughal Empire in the Maratha-Mughal Wars, Prominent buildings such as the Shaniwar Wada and Lal Mahal in Pune are examples.
+The Maratha Empire developed a distinctive architectural style, particularly in present-day Maharashtra and parts of central India.
+Notable examples include Shaniwar Wada and Lal Mahal in Pune.
 The decorative features of the mansions were “pointed arches, heavy carved stone brackets, narrow balconies projecting on rows of such brackets, domical shallow ceilings resting on a variety of squinches, the chief being the interwoven type”.

-Many jyotirlinga temples were rebuilt by the Marathas after being destroyed by invading Islamic forces.
+Many jyotirlinga temples were rebuilt by the Marathas after being damaged or destroyed by invading Islamic forces.
 Some examples are the Kashi Vishwanath, Mahakaleshwar, Trimbakeshwar, Grishneshwar temples.
 The ghats of Varanasi were also rebuilt under Maratha patronage, including the Dashashwamedh Ghat and Scindia Ghat.

 The Maratha structures used both the local architectural style and the Maratha's own distinct corinthian columns style.
 Because of the constant turmoil and protracted wars with Mughals, Nawabs, Afghans, and other forces, very little documentation of these efforts remain.
 Nevertheless, studies of these structures show that the main architectural elements were made from brick, wood, mortar and stone.
 Wood was most used element as it is easily and cheaply available in Maharashtra and Karnataka.
-The Historian Khafi Khan wrote about enchanting beauty of 16th Century wooden Palaces, temples and Forts However very few of these survived due to wars with Mughal Empire and comparatively short life of wooden structures than stone and marble structures.
+The historian Khafi Khan praised the beauty of wooden palaces, temples, and forts in the Deccan.
+However, very few of these survived due to wars with Mughal Empire and the comparatively short life of wooden structures than stone and marble structures.
 Forts were the main focus of Maratha architecture, decorated with Deccan-style pointed arches and elaborate woodwork.

 Herman Goetz writes about their architectural style in his work ‘Five Thousand Years of Indian Art’: “The Maratha temples generally provided with a huge lampstand (deepmala), The wood work they used to decorate their palaces and other civil buildings was intricate and minute.
-Maratha art could have developed and attained a distinctive character but it was not possible because of the turbulent times of Medieval India.
+Maratha art could have developed and attained a distinctive character but it was not possible because of the turbulent times of medieval India.

 Dzong Architecture

-Dzongs are a type of fortified monastery with a distinctive architecture that are found mainly in Tibet, Bhutan and North and Northeastern part of India.
+Dzongs are a type of fortified monastery with a distinctive architecture that are found mainly in Tibet, Bhutan and North India.
 The architecture is massive in style with towering exterior walls surrounding a complex of courtyards, temples, administrative offices, and monks' accommodation.